Library Services during the COVID-19 Health Crisis

 Can I come to the library to print?
 What about faxing and scanning?

 Yes.
 A self-service copier is available, along with printers, scanner and fax machine.
 Mobile printing from your device is also available.
 Bring change or small bills (coins or $1 and $5 bills).
-We cannot make change for copying or printing.
-You may make an appointment for printing, scanning, faxing and copying, or stop by to see if the equipment is available.
+You may make an appointment for printing and scanning, or stop by to see if the equipment is available.
 We also offer curbside pickup of print jobs.

 May I donate books for the booksale?